PascalLesage/database_wide_monte_carlo/README.rst

 To minimize disk space issues:
 - Delete samples and temporary files as you go along (`delete_raw_files=True` in `concatenate_within_jobs.py` and `delete_temps=True` in `concatenate_across_jobs.py`)
 - Only generate the information you need.
-Specifically, supply arrays $\mathbf{s}$ take up lots of space, and are generally not very useful.
+Specifically, supply arrays **s** take up lots of space, and are generally not very useful.

 If you are only interested in generating correlated precalculated samples, consider using the standard `MonteCarloLCA` class in Brightway2 instead.
-You can seed these `MonteCarloLCA` objects, and hence conduct simulations on multiple activities in series using the same seed to ensure the same values for the $\mathbf{A}$ and $\mathbf{B}$ matrices are used for each iteration.
+You can seed these `MonteCarloLCA` objects, and hence conduct simulations on multiple activities in series using the same seed to ensure the same values for the **A** and **B** matrices are used for each iteration.

 Examples
 =========